taehyun1-ab/Robust-Clinical-Tabular-Prediction-of-Alzheimer-s-Disease/README.md

 ## Overview

-This repository contains the experimental code for the study:
+This repository contains the experimental code and aggregate results for the study:

 **Robust Clinical Tabular Prediction of Alzheimer's Disease Using Feature-Token Masking Under Missing Feature Conditions**

 The study investigates whether random feature-token masking during training improves the robustness of Transformer-based clinical tabular models when one or more clinical variables are unavailable during inference.

-The proposed robust FT-Transformer represents each clinical variable as an individual feature token.
+The proposed robust Feature Tokenizer Transformer (FT-Transformer) represents each clinical variable as an individual feature token.
 During training, randomly selected feature tokens are replaced with a learnable mask token.
-This masking-aware training strategy is intended to reduce excessive dependence on a small number of dominant clinical variables and improve prediction stability under incomplete-input conditions.
+This masking-aware training strategy is intended to improve prediction stability under incomplete-input conditions.

 The experiments include: